mingsai/Combine101/README.md

 ## What is Combine?

-Combine is a new **reactive** framework created by Apple that streamlines how you can process asynchronous and synchronous operations.
+Combine is a new **reactive** framework created by Apple that streamlines how you can process asynchronous operations.

 Combine code is **declarative** and succinct, making it easy to write and read once you have a basic understanding of it.